Can Dogs Sense an Evil Person?

 It’s well-documented that dogs can smell fear.
 When someone is scared or anxious, their body releases certain chemicals and pheromones that dogs can detect.
 Fear can also cause changes in heart rate and body temperature, which dogs can sense.
 If a dog perceives someone as being fearful or uncomfortable, it might become alert or defensive, potentially mistaking the person’s fear for a threat.

 Interestingly, some dogs react more strongly to people who are nervous or uneasy, which might make it seem like they are sensing something “off” about the person.
+This reaction can often be seen in working dogs, such as those used in security or law enforcement, where detecting fear or anxiety is a crucial part of their job.

 4. Past Experiences and Learned Associations